Orbital Welding Machine Engineered for Versatility

 - Can Perform Pulsed or Non-Pulsed GTAW and/or GMAW, as well as FCAW

 - Ideal for Non-Typical Seams Including Multi-Axis Type Joints, Angles, & More

 - Automatic Guidance that Allows Hundreds of Points

 - Precision Seam Tracking and Waveform Generation (GMAW) for Reduced Spatter and Smoke

 The ORBITMASTER® Weld Controller has been designed to provide the welder with all of the advantages and benefits that digital control can introduce to the welding process.
 This new multi-process controller can perform pulsed or non-pulsed GTAW and/or GMAW, as well as FCAW, for maximum selectivity.
 Switch from GTAW to SMAW-P for the ability to control heat inputs needed for special metal alloys or when FCAW wire is not available and high deposition rates are needed with available solid core wire.
 Along with conventional bevel joints, the programmable controller is ideal for non-typical seams including multi-axis (saddle-on) type joints, angles, curvatures, indentations, and protrusion welds.

-This ideal welding equipment is comprised of the new ORBITMASTER® Weld Controller with its remote control pendant, a matching commercial power supply, the DualARC® Multi-mode Weld Head with dedicated guide tracks, and a coolant re-circulator.
+The AdaptARC orbital welding machine comes standard with the ORBITMASTER®Weld Controller, including the remote control pendant, a matching commercial power supply, the DualARC® Multi-mode Weld Head with dedicated guide tracks, and a coolant re-circulator.